Gaston900/PSMSlugForever/README.md

 The M68000 CPU core has been modified to be compatible with all current types of hack ROMs.

+Expand the adpcma rom that can be read to 0x2000000.

 Removed the black border on NeoGeo systems, now has full screen.

 Removed warning screen.